March 9, 2026

 • Only available to companies with $25,000+ in the bank

 The Chase Ink Business Premier Card caters to e-commerce businesses that make large-scale purchases.
-If you regularly place substantial inventory orders, invest heavily in digital ads, or manage high-ticket vendor payments, this card gives you strong cash back on big transactions.
-It rewards high-volume spenders who seek a simple, value-driven return without the hassle of managing rotating categories.
+If you regularly place substantial inventory orders, invest heavily in digital ads, or manage high-ticket vendor payments, this card gives you strong cashback on big transactions.
+It rewards high-volume spenders who want a simple, value-driven return without managing rotating categories.

-• Earn 2.5% cash back on purchases over $5,000, which can add up quickly for bulk inventory or ad buys
+• Earn 2.5% cashback on purchases of $5,000 or more, which can add up quickly for bulk inventory or ad buys

-• With no cap, get 2% cash back on all other business purchases
+• Get 2% cashback on all other business purchases with no cap

 • Use the card anywhere Visa is accepted, with no foreign transaction fees